Ji-Hwan Bae Player Props: Pirates vs. Reds

-After going 2-for-3 with a double in his most recent game, Ji-Hwan Bae and the Pittsburgh Pirates face the Cincinnati Reds (who will start Nick Lodolo) at 4:10 PM ET on Saturday.
+Ji-Hwan Bae -- 0-for-4 in his last game -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Graham Ashcraft on the hill, on April 2 at 1:40 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his most recent game against the Reds.
+In his most recent game he had a hitless showing (0-for-4) against the Reds.

 Ji-Hwan Bae Game Info & Props vs. the Reds